porter3/WellbeingTrackerApp/README.md

 Main page UI makes AJAX requests to a REST API built with Java/Spring Boot.

 Still a work in progress.
-Future goals include further refactoring, recommendation engine, deployment, API performance improvements, progressive web app conversion, CSS changes to improve UI responsiveness, input validation prior to sending data, reading user nutrition data from an external API.
+Future goals include redoing UI with React (and potentially changing some API methods), validation after an input's change, recommendation engine, progressive web app conversion, reading user nutrition data from an external API.